dafny-lang/dafny/docs/HowToFAQ/FAQFunctionMethodDiffs.md

 - `function` (`function method` in Dafny 3) -- is a non-ghost function
 - `ghost function` (`function` in Dafny 3) -- is a ghost function
-- _function by method_ can be either ghost or non-ghost and is a way of giving a method-like implementation for a function (cf. [the reference manual section on function declarations](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-function-declarations))
+- `function by method` declares a function that can be called from non-ghost contexts.
+Its body is a ghost expression that specifies what the function returns, and the `by method` body declares a non-ghost method implementation for the function (cf. [the reference manual section on function declarations](https://dafny.org/dafny/DafnyRef/DafnyRef#sec-function-declarations)).
 - `method` or `ghost method` -- a method

 Note that